All posts

 Key features

-Jobiqo powers job boards for major publishers including New York Times and The Job Network (Veritone Hire).
-The platform combines a scalable SaaS foundation with AI-powered matching technology, serving 350+ job boards across 150+ customers in 22 countries.
+Jobiqo powers 350+ job boards across 150+ customers in 22 countries, including The Job Network (Veritone Hire).
+The platform combines a scalable SaaS foundation with AI-powered matching technology.

 The product suite includes Jobiqo Whitelabel for custom job boards, Jobiqo AIR for programmatic job advertising including social media automation, and Jobiqo Search & Match for AI-powered candidate-job matching.

-Multi-site architecture allows running multiple niche job boards from a single backend—ideal for publishers with multiple brands.
+Multi-site architecture allows running multiple niche job boards from a single backend, ideal for publishers with multiple brands and growing businesses.
 The platform emphasizes SEO performance and includes tools for Google Jobs integration.
 Global presence with offices in London, Vienna, Paris, Munich, and DC.

 Pros